 3.Name of the Baby

 Naming the baby is a huge deal, and most couples want to choose a name that’s unique, meaningful, and fit for the baby.
 Agreeing on a name can be a task, especially if your family members wish to have a say.

-As the pregnancy progress, the mother experiences significant emotional changes and mood swings that lead to an argument with the partner.
+As the pregnancy progresses, the woman may experience significant emotional changes and mood swings that could lead to an argument with the partner.
 These changes are due to rapidly changing levels of the estrogen and progesterone hormones.
 Yelling, shouting or fighting can be inimical for the mother.
 Stress may lead to cramping, headaches, nauseous and sleep apnea.
 It may also lead to premature labour.
 Arguing while pregnant, in the first trimester, can lead to depression and irritability, as well.
 Hence, avoiding fights with your partner is the best solution for a peaceful pregnancy.

 Tips to Avoid Fighting and Arguing During Pregnancy